bifferos/explodeinstaller/README.md

 Another thing about compression is that explodeinstaller doesn't figure out what options were used on the original ISO, so recompressing may not result in the same sized initrd file.

-Two ISO reading libraries are used:  pycdlib and isoparser.  pycdlib is quite fast but doesn't handle links or reading the boot image properly. isoparser is slow, but seems to get better results.
-So pycdlib does extraction of most of the files, and when it throws an exception isoparser takes over.
-This seems to be a good tradeoff, however if pycdlib gets 'fixed' and stops throwing exceptions then this code will obviously break.